michal-harish/yarn1/README.md

 - Easy deployment of distributed application by extending YarnMaster class
 - Requesting containers from the instance of YarnMaster also simply by giving container class
-- Archiving classes and distribution done under the hood (dependency classes are included after mvn package)
+- Archiving classes and distribution done under the hood (dependency classes are included after mvn compile)
 - Allows launching of fully distributed YARN application directly from IDE by using the launcher in the test package

 <a name="quickstart">